joaobaptista03/Block_Dude-Haskell/README.md

-Project accomplished in a group with 1 other member
+Project (Block Dude) accomplished in a group with 1 other member